GUIDELINES FOR THE USE OF THE PhiladelphiaDANCE.org LISTSERV

 OWNERSHIP & USE

-The PhiladelphiaDANCE.org listserv is exclusively owned, operated and funded by PhiladelphiaDANCE.org a registered trademark of MM2 Modern Dance Company, a 501 C 3 Pennsylvania registered non-profit.
+The PhiladelphiaDANCE.org listserv is exclusively owned, operated and funded by PhiladelphiaDANCE.org a registered trademark of Music & Motion Dance Inc., a 501 C 3 Pennsylvania registered non-profit.
 Use of the listserv is provided to the Philadelphia dance community without charge.

 Membership to the listerv is FREE.
 However, in light of recent issues with spam complaints from major ISPs, membership will only be accepted from qualified applicants.
 You MUST provide your full name when signing up for the listserv.
 We must be able to verify that you are a member of the dance community or performing arts community in the region.
 If we can not verify your status, your application will be rejected.
 You may appeal this decision by providing evidence to the contrary.